drizzle-team/drizzle-orm/docs/custom-types.md

 > `$pgColumnBuilderBrand` should be changed and be equal to class name for new data type builder

 ### Column class explanation - (postgresql text data type example)

 ---
 Column class has set of types/functions, that could be overridden to get needed behavior for custom type

 - `TData` - extends return type for column.
 Current example will infer string type for current datatype used in schema definition

 - `getSQLType()` - function, that shows datatype name in database and will be used in migration generation

-- `mapFromDriverValue` - interceptor between database and select query execution.
+- `mapFromDriverValue()` - interceptor between database and select query execution.
 If you want to modify/map/change value for specific data type, it could be done here

-#### Usage example for jsonb type:
+#### Usage example for jsonb type

 ```typescript
 override mapToDriverValue(value: TData): string {
 	return JSON.stringify(value);